Last updated on February 13th, 2026.

 - Optional: Browned milk powder to add some deep buttery flavor.

-- Only dip the biscuit for 1-2 seconds, as they tend to get soggy fast and break in the milk.
+- Use very cold milk, and only dip the biscuit for 1-2 seconds, as they tend to get soggy fast and break in the milk.

 - If you need, break the cookies to fit the pan.